-A recent Linux distribution (we tested on Fedora 17 and 18 and Ubuntu 12.04) is much recommended.
-Apart from the bat package you will also need to install the bat-extratools and bat-extratools-java packages.
+A recent Linux distribution (we tested on Fedora 24 and Ubuntu 15.04) is much recommended.
+Note for Ubuntu users: any release older than Ubuntu 14.04 is unsupported.
+Apart from the bat package you will also need to install the bat-extratools package.

 When not using the binary packages you should consult the build files in the source code for a complete list of dependencies.
 For Debian/Ubuntu these can be found in debian/control.
 For Fedora they can be found in setup.cfg.